newsun-boki/RDP_EDVAM/README.md

 # Trajectories Clustering
-Use the Ramer-Douglas-Peucker (RDP) algorithm to reduce the number of points in a trajectory from EDVAM, and do clustering.
-The performance is not good though and still need to find better hyper parameters.
+Use the Ramer-Douglas-Peucker (RDP) algorithm to reduce the number of points in a trajectory from EDVAM, and use traclus to do clustering task.
+The performance is bad and still need to **find better hyper parameters**.

 ## Requirments